sejal2928/compilerproject/compiler project/README.md

 ## What is YACC?

 YACC (Yet Another Compiler Compiler) is a tool used to generate a parser.
 It parses the input file and does semantic analysis on the stream of tokens produced by the LEX file.
 YACC translates a given Context Free Grammar (CFG) specifications into a C implementation y.tab.c.
 This C program when compiled, yields an executable parser.

-## Medium Blog: Building a C Compiler Using Lex and Yacc

-A blog where we walk through on how to build the compiler from scratch!
-Link to the [article](https://spamjaneya.medium.com/building-a-c-compiler-using-lex-and-yacc-446262056aaa).

-Check out this amazing tutorial on YouTube by [Jonathan Engelsma.](https://www.youtube.com/watch?v=54bo1qaHAfk)

 ## Features of the Compiler